 Federal Evidence Blog

-Enjoy the holiday.
-George Washington’s birthday is celebrated on the third Monday in February.
+Labor Day is celebrated on the first Monday in September.
 See 5 U.S.C. § 6103 (federal holidays).